sundeepbassi/quizzy-movies/README.md

   - The Javascript validator reported  that there was one unused variable 31 greeting.
 I showed my mentor and we checked both the HTML and the script file and my mentor explained that this warning can be ignored because greeting has been defined in the HTML file as a function.
+My mentor told me to write this in the readme.

 - Metrics